darksys0x/H9/README.md

 Upcoming features for **H9** include:

 - Enhanced rule customization for specific threat environments.
-- Integration with threat intelligence platforms for rule updates.
 - Improved detection of obfuscated and encrypted API calls.